All posts by admin

 CSS -Cascading Style Sheets

 Shortly after the creation of Flash, CSS came on the scene.
 As more and more users were going online, speed was becoming a big issue.
 The thought behind CSS is simple.
 Separate content and presentation.
-The content of the site was in HTML and the style of the site would be coded in CSS.
+The content of the site was in HTML, and the style of the site would be coded in CSS.
 The early struggle for CSS was the result of poor browser support.
-Luckily it fought through the early years and is still in full use today.
+Luckily, it fought through the early years and is still in full use today.
 CSS may be the most important “language” a web developer needs to know these days.

-Responsive Design
+Responsive Design in History

 2020